TarCV/testingteam-operator/README.md

 This feature will impact only Marshmallow and subsequent devices.

 ## Arbitrary metadata
-Using Fork you can set metadata on tests and get them back in its JUnit xml reports.
-The metadata are added as additional `property` tags on the suite level of the report, as each test produces its own report.
+~~Using Fork you can set metadata on tests and get them back in its JUnit xml reports.
+The metadata are added as additional `property` tags on the suite level of the report, as each test produces its own report.~~(Not supported yet in TarCV/fork)

 ```java
 @Test